tuommii/tuommii/README.md

 <h4 align="center">
-	We are currently doing our own
+	We are currently writing our own
-	⚡✨ Shell ✨⚡
+	✨ Shell ✨
 	<br><br>
 </h4>